roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-04-05 ****** bysadkins116© Mary arrived about 30 minutes after Beth called.
+Mary arrived about 30 minutes after Beth called.
 When she saw Beth she couldn't believe how bad she looked.
 She was completely covered in cum.
 Her hair was plastered to her face.
 Her make-up was smeared and she could hardly walk, she looked like she had something shoved up her ass.
 What was surprising was she wasn't crying.
 Her head hung low and her shoulders slumped.
 She opened the door and gingerly sat down.

  "Are you Ok?"
 Mary looked at the defeated woman sitting beside her.